iFission/50.044-System-Security-2021-Labs/documentation/docs/labs/lab1/README.md

 ### Exercise 5

 Look through the source code and try to find more vulnerabilities that can allow an attacker to compromise the security of the web server.
-Describe the attacks you have found in `answers.txt`, along with an explanation of the limitations of the attack, what an attacker can accomplish, why it works, and how you might go about fixing or preventing it.
+Describe the attacks you have found in the `Assignment document`, along with an explanation of the limitations of the attack, what an attacker can accomplish, why it works, and how you might go about fixing or preventing it.
 You should ignore bugs in `zoobar`'s code.
 They will be addressed in future labs.

 One approach for finding vulnerabilities is to trace the flow of inputs controlled by the attacker through the server code.
 At each point that the attacker's input is used, consider all the possible values the attacker might have provided at that point, and what the attacker can achieve in that manner.